SabeerBakir/WackoBot-Serverless/README.md

 ## Tests

 Tests are defined in the `tests` folder in this project.
 Use PIP to install the test dependencies and run tests.

+You will need to gather event data for your own application for the necessary tests.
+I have included a `sample_event.json` so that you can see the structure.
+I haven't included my own events as they do contain signed requests to my own API 😥.

 ```bash
 discord-bot$ pip install -r tests/requirements.txt --user